-- First Responders – Keene is relatively small and with out various communications methods described below, it’s easy for activists to respond to those in need of assistance.
-As an example, here’s what happened one night in 2012 when Cecilia was pulled over.
+- First Responders – Keene is relatively small and with our various communications methods described below, it’s easy for activists to respond to those in need of assistance.

 - Chalk the Police – yearly event founded by CopBlocker and Free Keene blogger Kate where activists chalk Central Square with messages of peace and accountability.
 Here’s what happened in 2012.

 - Shire Choir – Activists joining their voices in song and addressing issues in a warm and fun manner.
-As an example, the Shire Choir began by visiting state liquor stores and singing anti-war-on-drugs songs to point out the hypocrisy of the state in that they cage peaceful people for selling drugs while selling one of the most dangerous drugs.
+The Shire Choir began by visiting state liquor stores and singing anti-war-on-drugs songs to point out the hypocrisy of the state in that they cage peaceful people for selling drugs while selling one of the most dangerous drugs.

 - Civil Disobedience / Noncooperation – Keene is the world destination for pro-liberty civil disobedience and noncooperation!
-We’ve had people arrested for all kinds of “crimes” here that do not involve a victim.
+Various activists have been arrested for all kinds of “crimes” here that do not involve a victim.
 We even made a movie about one of those people.

 - 4:20 Celebrations – In Sept. of 2009, 4:20s began to be held daily in Central Square and kept going strong (with as many as more than 100 participants) for months, despite aggression by Keene Police in the beginning.
 Here’s a great article about them from Cannabis Culture.
 Central Square was basically won as a DMZ for cannabis usage.
 4:20s are still held on occasion, recently including many days in a row before and during Rich Paul’s cannabis trial.

-- Nightcaps – In 2009, Central Square had been mostly won by activists as a DMZ for personal freedom, so it seems smoking cannabis and even open container can happen anytime without police intervention.
+- Nightcaps – In 2009, Central Square had been mostly won by activists as a DMZ for personal freedom, so it seemed smoking cannabis and even “open container” could happen anytime there without police intervention.
 With that in mind, in 2010, Ademo and Pete from Liberty on Tour kicked off the well-attended “nightcaps” in Central Square.
-Nightcaps tend to occur during the summer at 11pm and involve socializing and recreation.
+Though uncommon these days, they have been known to pop up from time-to-time during nice Summer weather.
 Open containers of alcohol are enjoyed and cannabis consumed as well.
 Good times!

 - Getting involved with other activist movements – From Occupy Keene to the tea party, democrats to republicans to the NH Liberty Party, liberty activists are getting involved.